Housing in Hong Kong

 29.1% of the Hong Kong population lives in public rental housing estates.
 Kin Ming Estate, completed in 2003, is a public housing estate located in Tseung Kwan O. It consists of 10 housing blocks and houses a total of about 22,000 people.

 Private housing estates are a common form of private permanent housing.
 Hong Kong Parkview, located at Wong Nai Chung Gap is among the ones at the top of the market.

 Traditional housing can be found in the New Territories.
 Some villages have been occupied for over 200 years.
 Here, the entrance gate of Nam Pin Wai, a walled village in Yuen Long Kau Hui.

 Urban settlements on Hong Kong Island, Kowloon and some former market towns in the New Territories were mostly developed during the 19th and 20th centuries.
 Tong-laus, the local form of shophouses, built mostly in the first half of the 20th century, are witnesses of this development.

-Caribbean Coast, a 56-storey residential skyscraper, in Tung Chung New Town.
+Caribbean Coast, a 56-story residential skyscraper, in Tung Chung New Town.

 Pang uk are stilt houses found in Tai O.

 Housing in Hong Kong varies by location and income.
 More than 7 million people live on about 1,108 km^{2} (427 mi^{2}) of land in the region, making it one of the densest places in the world.